Komrod/web-servo/README.md

 - http://localhost:80/simple.xjs  <-- simple script executed on the server, returns nothing
 - http://localhost:80/error.xjs   <-- debug log on console

+## Changelog

+**Version 0.1.2**
+- Configure files for error pages
+- Launch silently, no console output
+- Chainable functions

 ## TODO

 - Set server config from script
 - change a config parameter from script
+- Change mime type of output page in a script
 - Tutorial to set up a server from scratch
 - Tutorial to script, get POST data and upload files
+- Tutorial for multiple servers
-- Launch from command line
+- Launch from command line (port, dir ...)
-- Change mime type of output page in a script
 - Password protected directory
 - Run multiple types of script

-**Done:**
-- × Configure files for error pages
-- × Launch silently, no console output
-- × Chainable functions
+- Build an API REST
+- URL aliases
+- Timeout for a page / script